Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 Type the command `whoami`,
 then press the Enter key (sometimes called Return) to send the command to the shell.
-The command's output is the ID of the current user, i.e., it shows us who the shell thinks we are:
+The command's output is the identity of the current user, i.e., it shows us who the shell thinks we are (yours will be something different!):

 ~~~ {.bash}
 $ whoami